gravitational/teleport/docs/admin-guide.md

 > tctl auth export > b-cluster.ca
 ```

-Now, modify the YAML configuration of both clusters to connect them.
+Update the YAML configuration of both clusters to connect them.
+On `main`:

-On "main" (running on 62.28.10.1)

 ```yaml
 auth_service: